Resources for Publishers

 Funding and prizes for literary translation

-Promoting your translated books
+Promoting your translated and globally inclusive books

-Please send us your translated books to review.
-We feature everything from picture books, emerging readers, to middle grade and YA, nonfiction and poetry to graphic novels and comics.
-We also include recent and forthcoming translations on social media, in our recommended reading lists, and in our annual list of children’s books translated into English.
+Besides the blog, we include recent and forthcoming books on social media, in our reading lists, and in our annual lists of children’s books translated into English.